-The firm believes that remuneration should encourage a longterm, firmwide approach to performance and discourage imprudent risk-taking.
-Paying a significant portion of variable remuneration in the form of share-based remuneration that delivers over time, changes in value according to the price of shares of GS Group or underlying investment funds, and is subject to forfeiture or recapture encourages a long-term, firmwide focus because its value is realised through long-term responsible behaviour and the financial performance of the firm or underlying investment funds.
+The firm believes that remuneration should encourage a long-term, firmwide approach to performance and discourage imprudent risk-taking.
+One way the firm achieves this approach is to pay a significant portion of variable remuneration in the form of share-based remuneration that delivers over time, changes in value according to the price of GS Group shares of common stock or underlying investment funds, and is subject to forfeiture or recapture.
+This approach encourages a long-term, firmwide focus because value is realised with a dependency on long-term responsible behaviour and the financial performance of the firm or underlying investment funds.

 To ensure continued alignment to the investment activities of GSAMI, certain MRTs and portfolio managers within specified investment functions are generally awarded both GS Group RSUs and Phantom Investment Units under The Amended and Restated Goldman Sachs Asset Management Performance Plan ("GSAM Phantom Stock Plan"), described further below.

 The firm imposes transfer restrictions (in certain cases), retention requirements, and anti-hedging policies to further align the interests of the firm's employees with those of the firm's shareholders and investors.
-These policies, coupled with the practice of paying senior employees a significant portion of variable remuneration in the form of such sharebased awards, ensures a high degree of alignment with the longer term financial performance of the firm and where appropriate with its funds under management.
+The firm's retention and transfer restriction policies, coupled with the practice of paying senior employees a significant portion of variable remuneration in the form of share-based awards, ensures a high degree of alignment with the longer term financial performance of the firm and where appropriate with its funds under management.

-• Deferral Policy: The deferred portion of fiscal year 2023 annual variable remuneration was generally awarded in the form of RSUs.
+• Deferral Policy: The deferred portion of fiscal year 2024 annual variable remuneration was generally awarded in the form of RSUs.
 An RSU is an unfunded, unsecured promise to deliver a share on a predetermined date.
 For certain individuals, a portion of their deferred variable remuneration was awarded in the form of GSAM Phantom Stock Plan units, which are tied to performance of funds managed by portfolio managers.
-RSUs awarded in respect of fiscal year 2023 generally deliver in three equal instalments on or about each of the first, second and third anniversaries of the grant date, and GSAM Phantom Stock Plan units generally deliver in three equal instalments on or about each of the second, third and fourth anniversaries of the grant date, assuming the employee has satisfied the terms and conditions of the award at each such date.
+RSUs awarded in fiscal year 2024 generally deliver in three equal instalments on or about each of the first, second and third anniversaries of the grant date, and GSAM Phantom Stock Plan units generally deliver in three equal instalments on or about each of the second, third and fourth anniversaries of the grant date, assuming the employee has satisfied the terms and conditions of the award at each such date.

-Where required under the Remuneration Code, RSUs and GSAM Phantom Stock Plan units awarded in respect of fiscal year 2023 for MRTs generally deliver in three or four equal instalments (for GSAMI Other MRTs and GSAMI Senior Management MRTs respectively) on or about each of the first, second, third and, where applicable, fourth anniversaries of the grant date, assuming in each case, the employee has satisfied the terms and conditions of the award at each such date.
+Where required under the Remuneration Code, RSUs and GSAM Phantom Stock Plan units awarded in respect of fiscal year 2024 for MRTs generally deliver in three or four equal instalments (for GSAMI Other MRTs and GSAMI Senior Management MRTs respectively) on or about each of the first, second, third and, where applicable, fourth anniversaries of the grant date, assuming in each case, the employee has satisfied the terms and conditions of the award at each such date.

 • Transfer Restrictions: The firm generally requires certain individuals to hold a material portion of the shares they receive in respect of RSUs granted as part of their year-end remuneration according to the firm's global deferral table.

 These transfer restrictions apply to the lower of 50% of the shares delivered before reduction for tax withholding, or the number of shares received after reduction for tax withholding.
 Because combined tax and social security rates in the United Kingdom are close to 50%, transfer restrictions apply to substantially all net shares delivered to employees resident in the United Kingdom.